-The template MKR AIMA DRM shall be used to provide information on the daily expected shortfall risk measure and the daily stress scenario risk measure, calculated in accordance with Articles 325bb of Regulation (EU) No 575/2013, as well as the most recent default risk charge, calculated on a weekly basis or more frequently in accordance with Article 325bn of that Regulation.
+Institutions shall use the template MKR AIMA DRM to provide information on the daily expected shortfall risk measure and the daily stress scenario risk measure, calculated in accordance with Article 325bb of Regulation (EU) No 575/2013, and the most recent default risk charge, calculated on a weekly basis or more frequently in accordance with Article 325bn of that Regulation.

 The information provided in this template shall cover, separately, positions assigned to the non-IRT desks and the IRT desk, where those positions are considered in the calculation of AIMA as of the date.